dasch-swiss/dsp-docs/docs/developers/dsp-api/api-reference/reading-and-searching-resources.md

 ### Full-text Search

-Knora offers a full-text search that searches through all textual representations of values and `rdfs:label` of resources.
+DSP-API offers a full-text search that searches through all textual representations of values and `rdfs:label` of resources.
 Full-text search supports the
 [Lucene Query Parser syntax](../../08-lucene/index.md).